MediaHound/CoreHound/README.md

 ```

 ## The world of media content
-The entertainment graph contains many types of objects— movies, books, people, traits, etc. To uniquely
+The entertainment graph contains many types of objects— movies, books, people, traits, etc.
-identify

 The MediaHound Entertainment Graph contains a series of objects representing media content, users, collections, etc and the connections between those objects.
 These objects and connections form a graph of media content.
 Social interactions live on top of that content graph.

-Every object in the Entertainment Graph is uniquely identified by an identifier— its `mhid`.
-For example, the movie *Saving Private Ryan* has an `mhid` of *mhmov1todo*.
+Every object in the Entertainment Graph is uniquely identified by an identifier—- its `mhid`.
+For example, the movie *Saving Private Ryan* has an `mhid` of *mhmovt8xqWDBFoCiL92HnfA4uYDV8HzPaig8ucgxJEsP*.

-Every object in the Entertainment Graph has a type— Movie, Book, Contributor, etc. There is a well defined type hierarchy, so you can work easily with objects of varying types.
+Every object in the Entertainment Graph has a type—- Movie, Book, Contributor, etc. There is a well defined type hierarchy, so you can easily work with objects of varying types.

 *Saving Private Ryan* is an `MHMovie`, and *Catch 22* is an `MHBook`.
 Both `MHMovie` and `MHBook` inherit from `MHMedia`.
-This lets us work with entertainment  across different content types easily, view it as an `MHMedia`.
-If we ever need to specifically work with books, we can work with it as an `MHBook`.
+This lets us work with entertainment  across different content types easily.
+We can view the content as an `MHMedia`.
+If we ever need to specifically work with books, we can treat it as an `MHBook`.

 All objects in the entertainment graph inherit from the `MHObject` class.
 This class provides the base functionality that all graph objects conform to.
 All objects have metadata represented as an `MHMetadata`:

 - mhid
 - name
-- description
+- objectDescription
 - createdDate

 Some content types have more metadata properties.
 For example all `MHMedia` objects have an `MHMediaMetadata` which extends `MHMetadata` adding a `releaseDate` property.

 Most `MHObjects` also have a primary image.
 The primary image is the main visual representation for the object.
-An `MHImage` provides image metadata as well as URLs to the image at varying sizes.
+An `MHImage` provides image metadata including URLs to the image at varying resolutions.

 `MHObjects` have relations to other `MHObjects`.
 For example, given an `MHMovie`, we can query for the people who have contributed to the movie (actors, director, composer, etc) like this: